 The abovementioned rules relating to the Industrial Emissions (IPPC) Regulations (S.L.
 549.77) apply to a decision on granting, reconsideration or updating of a permit.
-As per Article 71(8) of the Development Planning Act (Cap 552) and regulations 5(4) and 12(6) of the Development Planning (Procedure for Applications and their Determination) Regulations (S.L.
+As per Article 71(8) of the Development Planning Act (Cap 551552) and regulations 5(4) and 12(6) of the Development Planning (Procedure for Applications and their Determination) Regulations (S.L.
 552.13), when material changes in the application are proposed, or fresh/revised drawings or documents are submitted, those who had previously made representations on the original proposal are informed and are allowed to make comments.
 Under the EIA Regulations (S.L.
-549.46), if there are any requested changes or extensions of a development which would result in significant adverse effects on the environment, the operator may be required to undertake a fresh EIA or an update thereof (Regulation 24).
-In addition, the procedures, where relevant must be followed, including public consultation.
+549.46), if there are any requested changes or extensions of a development which would result in significant adverse effects on the environment, the operator may be required to undertake another-a fresh\EIA\or an update thereof (Regulation 24).
+In addition, the procedures, where relevant must be followed, including earrying out public consultation-where there is an EIA update is considered best practice in the implementation of EIA.